 An intraventricular hemorrhage (IVH) is a kind of bleeding that occurs in the brain, starting in the ventricular system and seeping into the area where cerebrospinal fluid is produced.

-Boston birth injury lawyers at The Law Offices of Jeffrey S. Glassman know that this condition is often caused by some form of physical trauma either during or shortly after birth.
+Boston birth injury lawyers at Jeffrey Glassman Injury Lawyers know that this condition is often caused by some form of physical trauma either during or shortly after birth.

 An example often cited is when a physician is negligent in the use of forceps during delivery.
 It can also sometimes happen if a premature baby with undeveloped lungs is not given the necessary steroid therapy.